thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

   - The configuration in the `package.json` file for the host and port of a wolkenkit application's API have changed.
 For details on how to adjust your current application configuration, see [updating an application](../../../../<%= current.version %>/getting-started/updating-wolkenkit/updating-an-application/).
 - **Added** transformations for read models
   - If you have accessed a read model in the past, it has been read and delivered as is.
 The new version of wolkenkit now offers the possibility to modify and filter data while reading by [using transformations](../../../../<%= current.version %>/reference/creating-the-read-model/defining-transformations/).
+- **Added** the option to set the ID of file uploads manually
+  - When you upload a file to the file storage, an ID is created and returned for that file.
+Now it is also possible to [set the ID manually](../../../../<%= current.version %>/reference/storing-large-files/adding-files/#setting-the-id-manually).
 - **Added** support for EcmaScript 2018 and 2019
   - In previous versions, wolkenkit supported EcmaScript 2017 and earlier.
 The new version now also contains support for EcmaScript 2018 and 2019, which lets you use the latest language features.
 - **Added** code validation when starting an application